Charing Cross Road, London

 PLEASE NOTE: Recommended age guidance is 18 and over.
 This production contains material which may shock and offend.

 The cast features Jenny Seagrove as 'Chris MacNeil', Peter Bowles as 'Father Merrin' and Adam Garcia as 'Father Damien' with Todd Boyce as 'Doctor Strong', Mitchell Mullen as 'Doctor Klein', Tristram Wymark as 'Burke' and Clare Louise Connolly as 'Regan' - who all reprise their roles from the Birmingham season.
 The cast in London also includes Isla Lindsay as 'Sharon' and Elliot Harper as 'Father Joe'.
-The voice of the 'Demon' is provided by Sir Ian McKellen (please note the voice of the 'Demon' is recorded, and therefore Ian McKellen will NOT be appearing 'in person'). .
-Directed by Sean Mathias with designs by Anna Fleischle, lighting by Tim Mitchell, sound by Adam Cork and illusions by Ben Hart.
+The voice of the 'Demon' is provided by Sir Ian McKellen (please note the voice of the 'Demon' is recorded, and therefore Ian McKellen will NOT be appearing 'in person').
+Directed by Sean Mathias with designs by Anna Fleischle, video by Jon Driscoll and Gemma Carrington, lighting by Philip Gladwell, sound by Adam Cork and illusions by Ben Hart.
 This production was originally staged at the Birmingham Repertory Theatre in November 2016.

 Jenny Seagrove has performed extensively on the West End stage including the role of 'Fiona Foster' in Alan Strachan's revival of Alan Ayckbourn's How The Other Half Loves at the Haymarket Theatre Royal and transfer to the Duke of York's Theatre in 2016; the role of 'Georgie Elgin' in Rufus Norris' revival of Clifford Odets' The Country Girl at the Apollo Theatre in 2010; the role of 'Delia' in Sir Peter Hall's revival of Alan Ayckbourn's Bedroom Farce at the Duke of York's Theatre in 2010; the role of 'Leslie Crosbie' in Alan Strachan's revival of William Somerset Maugham's The Letter at the Wyndham's Theatre in 2007; the role of 'Hannah' in Anthony Page's revival of Tennessee Williams's The Night Of The Iguana at the Lyric Theatre in 2005; the role of 'Isobel' in Guy Retallack's revival of David Hare's Secret Rapture at the Lyric Theatre in 2003; the role of 'Constance Middleton' in Edward Hall's revival of William Somerset Maugham's The Constant Wife at the Apollo Theatre and transfer to Lyric Theatre in 2002; the role of 'Olive Madison' in Elijah Moshinsky's production of Neil Simon's The Female Odd Couple at the Apollo Theatre in 2001; the role of 'Laura' in Roger Redfarn stage production of Noel Coward's Brief Encounter at the Lyric Theatre in 2000; the role of 'Julia' in Auriol Smith's production of Richard Harris' Dead Guilty at the Apollo Theatre in 1995; and the role of 'Annie Sullivan' in Richard Olivier's revival of William Gibson's The Miracle Worker at the Comedy Theatre (was Harold Pinter Theatre) and transfer to Wyndham's Theatre 1994.